 - Revolving balances on credit card debt in the average American household is almost $7,000.

-Those are just some of the sobering statistics you'll find explaining why so many people feel stress about their finances.
+Those are just some of the sobering statistics you'll find explaining why so many people feel stressed about their finances.

 Stress Impacts Your Physical Health

-Feeling stress, you're more likely to skip any kind of exercise routine too – even though it could reduce your stress levels.
+Feeling stressed, you're more likely to skip any kind of exercise routine, too – even though it could reduce your stress levels.

 Stress Impacts Your Emotional and Mental Health